misudashi/systems/index.md

 For a better experience, I *try to* organize my notes in [Maps Of Content](https://justgage.github.io/moc.md).
 They can be seen as folders, but *better*.

-For now, the hub points to 6 different categories :
+For now, the hub points to 6 different Maps of Content:
 - [[MOC Languages]]#
 - [[MOC Self Improvement]]#
 - [[MOC Notes]]#